sayedgit-1/JavaScript/Asynchronous/08_Promises.md

 });
 ```

-- the new keyword and call of the Promise constructor
+- the Promise is created using the new keyword and call of the Promise constructor
+- When we
+  have a new Promise created, the executor function will run automatically.
+In this function, we have two arguments
+  called resolve and reject.
+These are callbacks or handlers for success and failure outcomes.

 ### Example of resolev and reject :